Repair, Replacement and Renovation Reserve

 - Renovation cost with estimates from facilities management outlining work to be performed

 Departments initiate the process by completing the "Request for the Establishment of a Repair and Replacement Reserve" form.
 The form is to be approved by the dean or department head and responsible vice president before being forwarded to the university budget director and university controller for review.
-The associate vice president of finance and budget must approve all repair and reserve accounts.
+The associate vice president of finance must approve all repair and reserve accounts.

 All purchases of equipment will be made from the reserve.
 No transfers of funds from the reserve will be allowed except for transfers to approved capital projects unless the associate vice president of finance and budget approves a transfer in the case of fiscal exigency.